 All other operation of the feature is automatic.
 If Highlight uses bandwidth autodiscovery to change the recorded bandwidth for a link, the Utilisation / Load figures and other metrics which depend on them (for example, alerts generated because of high utilisation) will take effect from that moment onwards.
 Highlight does not re-calculate any summary or other historical statistics.

-When bandwidth autodiscovery is enabled on an ADSL bearer, Highlight will look for the following two OIDs from the adslMIB every 10 minutes:
+When bandwidth autodiscovery is enabled on an ADSL bearer, Highlight will try and validate it as follows:

 When bandwidth autodiscovery is enabled on a bearer, Highlight will look for traffic shaper elements ('shape' and 'police' statements) configured on the bearer and on classes beneath it, in a configuration such as this: